Mustafa Agha: Personal life

 Mustafa Agha was born on June 6, 1963, in Yarmouk, Damascus, Syria.
-At an early age, he was interested in sports, and at 15, he had created his own sports magazine in the English language.
-He studied English in Damascus University.
-He went to United Kingdom to complete his master's degree and there he obtained British citizenship.
+At an early age, he was interested in sports, and at 15, he created his own sports magazine in the English language.
+He studied English at Damascus University.
+He went to the United Kingdom to complete his master's degree and there he obtained British citizenship.
 He first married Salma Almasry.
 Later he married Mai Al Khatib, who is a television news presenter on Dubai TV channel.
 The latter couple has two children, Karam and Natalie.